-- 1. Cumulative GPA remains below 2.0 for three consecutive semesters. - 2.
-Cumulative GPA remains between 2.0 and 2.49 for more than three consecutive semesters. - 3.
-Traditional and BSN Completion programs: Failing either two nursing courses, or one nursing and one supportive core course, or two supportive core courses.
-Second-Degree Option program: Failing one nursing course required in the program (students have the option to petition for transfer to the Traditional program). - 4.
-Withdrawing from the same course twice and not performing at a 75% level at the point of withdrawal. - 5.
-Withdrawing once from a course having not achieved 75% at the point of withdrawal, and failing the same course once (Any student who meets criteria 4 or 5 may not register a third time in the same course). - 6.
-If a student has been withdrawn from the same nursing course requiring medication math competency a second time due to failing to meet the required 90% on the medication math competency.

-7. Because of the rigorous professional licensing requirements in the health profession and the state, the faculty and/or Academic Progression Committee reserves the right to recommend at any time the dismissal of a student due to physical or emotional health, conduct (see Professional and Ethical Conduct Policy), or academic standing.
+- 1. Cumulative GPA remains below a 2.5 for more than two consecutive semesters without improvement. - Traditional program: Failing either two nursing courses, or one nursing and one supportive core course, or two supportive core courses.
+Second-Degree Option program: Failing one nursing course required in the program. - 3.
+Withdrawing from the same course twice and not performing at a 75% level at the point of withdrawal. - 4.
+Withdrawing once from a course having not achieved 75% at the point of withdrawal, and failing the same course once (Any student who meets criteria 2 or 3 may not register a third time in the same course). - 5.
+If a student has been withdrawn from the same nursing course requiring medication math competency a second time due to failing to meet the required 90% on the medication math competency. - 6.
+Because of the rigorous professional licensing requirements in the health profession and the state, the faculty and/or Academic Progression Committee reserves the right to recommend at any time the dismissal of a student due to physical or emotional health, conduct (see Professional and Ethical Conduct Policy), or academic standing. - 7.
+Academic probation will be monitored by the Office of the Associate Dean. - 8.
+Dismissal letters will be sent out by the Office of the Associate Dean.

 Students who are dismissed may apply for admission to another college or school within the University.
-Notice of academic dismissal will be sent by email using your Detroit Mercy email address and will be mailed from the Office of the Associate Dean by registered mail.
+Notice of academic dismissal will be sent by email using your Detroit Mercy email address and will also be mailed via USPS from the Office of the Associate Dean.

-A student who is unsuccessful and dismissed from the Traditional pre-licensure nursing program, may not reenter the program at another time.
+Nursing students who are unsuccessful and dismissed from the nursing program, may not re-enter the program at another time.

-A Second Degree Option student may request to transfer to the traditional nursing program under the following circumstances:
+Students may request to transfer to a different nursing program under the following circumstance: